Apply fa fa-search

 Overview

-The MA Cinematography course offers students a unique opportunity to develop the necessary skills and techniques to work professionally within the camera department, employ a range of technical and creative techniques to maximise visual storytelling, and explore a range of film formats and processes.
+MA Cinematography offers you a unique opportunity to develop the necessary skills and techniques to work professionally within the camera department, employ a range of technical and creative techniques to develop and enhance visual storytelling, and explore a range of film formats and processes.

-You are entering screen industries transformed by innovative technology and formats.
-Industries that are growing in awareness of diversity, sustainability, progressive workplace practices, and globalisation.
-Industries experiencing change – and we want you to be a part of that change.
-On the course, you will be with a like-minded group of aspiring industry professionals.
-Alongside your acquisition of skills and understanding, you will create your own professional profile, and have the option of developing additional skills including editing and sound recording.
+You are entering an industry transformed by innovative technology and formats, and with growing awareness of diversity, sustainability, progressive workplace practices, and globalisation.
+The screen industries are experiencing change – and we want you to be a part of this change.

 Why Take the Course?